Bridge numbers and meridional ranks of knotted surfaces and welded knots: Preliminaries

 \subsubsection{Diagram coloring perspective}

-This perspective was formulated in 2020 by Blair, Kjuchukova, Velazquez, and Villanueva \cite{blair2020wirtinger}.
-The idea is to define the minimal number of arcs of a diagram needed to complete the Wirtinger algorithm to present $\pi_1(S^3\setminus N(K)$.
+For more details, see \cite{blair2020wirtinger}.
 Let $D$ be a diagram of $K$.
-We will refer to the connected components of the diagram as strands.
 A \textit{$k$-partial coloring} of a diagram $D$ is an assignment of the color blue to a subset of $k$ strands of $D$.
 Given a $k$-partial coloring of $D$, we can perform a \textit{coloring move} at any crossing where the overstrand and one of the understrands is colored: this colors the other understrand, producing a $(k+1)$-partial coloring.
-See Figure \ref{fig:coloringmove}.
+See highlighted crossings in Figure \ref{fig:demonstrate}.
 If there is a $k$-partial coloring of a diagram $D$ such that a sequence of coloring moves will color all of $D$, then we say that $D$ is \textit{$k$-colorable}.
 The initially colored strands of the $k$-partial coloring are called the \textit{seeds} of the coloring.
 The minimum $k$ such that $D$ is $k$-colorable is called the \textit{Wirtinger number} $\omega(D)$ of $D$.
 The Wirtinger number $\omega(K)$ of a knot $K$ is the smallest value $\omega(D)$ minimized over all diagrams of $K$.